sns-sdks/python-facebook/README.rst

 Get Data
 --------

-You can get a facebook page information by follows methods.
+You can get a facebook page information by the following methods.

 To fetch one facebook page's public data::